Accelerated Rent Clauses in Commercial Leases: Drafting and Enforcing Liquidated Damage Clauses

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will discuss best practices for landlords to draft enforceable accelerated rent clauses in commercial leases.
+This CLE course will discuss best practices for landlords to draft enforceable accelerated rent clauses in commercial leases.
 The program will also discuss potential defenses to these claims by tenant's counsel when the strict criteria for application are not met.

 - Criteria for enforcement